martyf6/MusicNinja/README.md

 		- everynoise.com (uses both echonest and spotify to deliver genre radio - also has interesting links/reads at the bottom)

 - create models for curated playlists to aid with recommendation
+	- Example:
+		- A user wants to create a playlist based on 'Under the Bridge' (UtB) by RHCP using curated playlists as its engine and filtering for similar year and genre.
+		- UtB is on the Rolling Stone Greatest Rock Songs of the 90s at number 10.
+		- On that same list, there are 10 songs which also came out in 1991 and are rock songs.
+The recommender has those songs, as well as other songs from those albums to choose from.

 - conduct a 'perfectplaylist' type crowd sourcing utility for playlist generation